Spanish Civil War: Nationalists

 Nationalist atrocities, which authorities frequently ordered so as to eradicate any trace of "leftism" in Spain, were common.
 The notion of a limpieza (cleansing) formed an essential part of the rebel strategy, and the process began immediately after an area had been captured.
 Estimates of the death toll vary; historian Paul Preston estimates the minimum number of those executed by the rebels as 130,000, while Antony Beevor places the figure much higher at an estimated 200,000 dead.
 The violence was carried out in the rebel zone by the military, the Civil Guard and the Falange in the name of the regime.
 Julius Ruiz reports that the Nationalists killed 100,000 people during the war and executed at least 28,000 immediately after.
 The first three months of the war were the bloodiest, with 50 to 70 percent of all executions carried out by Franco's regime, from 1936 to 1975, occurring during this period.
-The first few months of killings lacked much in the way of centralisation, being largely in the hands of local commanders.
-Such was the extent of the killings of civilians that General Mola was taken aback by them, despite his own planning emphasising the need for violence; early in the conflict he had ordered a group of leftist militiamen to be immediately executed, only to change his mind and rescind the order.

 Many such acts were committed by reactionary groups during the first weeks of the war.
 This included the execution of schoolteachers, because the efforts of the Second Spanish Republic to promote laicism and displace the Church from schools by closing religious educational institutions were considered by the Nationalists as an attack on the Roman Catholic Church.
 Extensive killings of civilians were carried out in the cities captured by the Nationalists, along with the execution of unwanted individuals.
 These included non-combatants such as trade-unionists, Popular Front politicians, suspected Freemasons, Basque, Catalan, Andalusian, and Galician Nationalists, Republican intellectuals, relatives of known Republicans, and those suspected of voting for the Popular Front.
 The Nationalists also frequently killed military officers who refused to support them in the early days of the coup.
 Many killings in the first few months were often done by vigilantes and civilian death squads, with the Nationalist leadership often condoning their actions or even assisting them.
 Post-war executions were conducted by military tribunal, though the accused had limited ways to defend themselves.
 A large number of the executed were done so for their political activities or positions they held under the Republic during the war, though those who committed their own killings under the Republic were also amongst executed as well.
 A 2010 analysis of Catalonia argued that Nationalist executions were more likely to occur when they occupied an area that experienced greater prior violence, likely due to pro-Nationalist civilians seeking revenge for earlier actions by denouncing others to the Nationalist forces.
+Michael Seidman argues that the Nationalists' greater death toll may be partially attributable to their military success resulting in territorial gains and thus more opportunities to enact violence against their enemies.
 However, during the war, executions declined as the Francoist state began to establish itself.